-Jealousy and envy at work are different in men and womenMay 3rd, 2012 in Psychology & Psychiatry /
+Jealousy and envy at work are different in men and womenMay 3, 2012 in Medicine & Health / Psychology & Psychiatry

 A study carried out by researchers from Spain, the Netherlands and Argentina suggests that in a work environment, sexual competition affects women more than men.
 However, a rival's social skills provoke jealousy and professional envy equally in both sexes.